Jackson Dietrich: Professional

 On 9 December 2020, Dietrich joined USL League One side Chattanooga Red Wolves ahead of their 2021 season.
 He made his debut on 8 May 2021, appearing as a 63rd-minute substitute during a 1–0 win over North Texas SC.

 On 21 July 2022, Dietrich signed with USL League One club Northern Colorado Hailstorm.

 After two seasons with Northern Colorado, Dietrich signed with USL League One club Forward Madison prior to the 2025 season.

+In January 2026, Dietrich joined fellow USL League One club Corpus Christi ahead of the club's first professional season.